 - some medications, including corticosteroids

-Removing pubic hair with a razor is another common cause of vaginal cuts or tears.
+Removing pubic hair with a razor is another potential cause of vaginal cuts or tears.
 Waxing can also cause noticeable skin tears or cuts.

 According to a

 In addition to larger cuts or tears, all forms of hair removal can cause microscopic wounds.
-These tiny wounds are still large enough to allow germs to enter the body so they may increase the risk of skin infection.
+These tiny wounds are still large enough to allow germs to enter the body and may increase the risk of skin infection.

-Vaginal delivery can cause more severe cuts or tears inside the vagina.
-According to the American College of Obstetricians and Gynecologists, 53–79% of women who deliver vaginally develop lacerations, or cuts.
+Vaginal delivery of a baby can cause more severe cuts or tears inside the vagina.
+According to the American College of Obstetricians and Gynecologists (ACOG), 53–79% of people who deliver vaginally develop lacerations or cuts.

-Cuts or tears from vaginal deliveries can be painful and may make it difficult for a woman to walk or sit for a few days.
-More severe cuts or tears can be very painful and may bleed.
+Cuts or tears from vaginal deliveries can be painful and may make it difficult for an individual to walk or sit for a few days.
+More severe cuts or tears may bleed.
 The perineum, which is the space between a person’s anus and vulva, is also typically swollen and sore for a few weeks.

 Cuts and tears compromise the skin barrier, which makes it easier for germs to enter the body and cause an infection.
 Keeping the area around a vaginal cut clean and dry can help prevent skin infections.

 Some general suggestions for treating vaginal cuts and tears include: